railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 The Accounting Dashboard
 ------------------------

-You can open the `Accounting Dashboard` using the menu :menuselection:`Accounting --> Reporting --> Dashboard --> Accounting dashboard`.
+You can open the `Accounting Dashboard` using the menu :menuselection:`Accounting --> Reporting --> Dashboard --> Accounting Dashboard`.

 .. figure::  images/account_board.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Accounting Dashboard*